Countingonyou/DEXT/README.md

 The decentralized finance (DeFi) ecosystem, while revolutionary, presents significant challenges for participants, particularly in the DEX space.

 Fragmented Data Across Blockchains:
-  DEX activivty is spread across multiple blockchains like Solana, Ethereum, BNB chain, polygon and base.
+  DEX activity is spread across multiple blockchains like Solana, Ethereum, BNB chain, polygon and base.
   Traders and Investors struggle to find/access new projects, usually due to lack of visibility or network.

   Delayed and Inaccurate Insights: